jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Instead, they are busy working hard with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
 They are interconnected by Nature's currency inside a technological ecosystem adopting new adaptions so quickly its edging us closer to perpetual profit while evolving Life closer to our glorious future among the stars.

-Along with their teachers and leaders, I helped my kids find a technological niche.
+Along with their teachers and leaders, I helped my kids find their technological niche.
 And now I get to watch them achieve their very best.
 I advise them to re-read this book often to be sure their kids will continue evolving mankind to our highest potential.

 A happy and loving mother
 circa 2083